virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeChangeEngine

-The event will be performed before changing the engine's version (e.g. from *php 7*  to *php 7.1*) in the required environment.
+The event is performed before changing the engine's version (e.g. from *php 7*  to *php 7.1*) in the required environment.
 The *onBeforeChangeEngine* event is not compatible with Docker-based environments.

 **Event Placeholders:**